Monarch Social Sharing Plugin Review – Is It as Good as Everyone Says?

 Let’s see what’s in each:

 Setting up the share buttons is the first thing you’ll be doing after installing the plugin.
-Monarch gives you a nice set of options here, with five main locations for the buttons:
+Monarch gives you a nice set of options, with five main locations for the buttons:

 (This is also what the main dashboard of the plugin looks like.)

-- Inline – those go below and/or above your content (in posts, pages).
+- Inline — goes below and/or above your content (in posts, pages).

-- Media – those get shown on your actual media files (images, videos).
-Like so:
+- Media — gets shown on your actual media files (images, videos), like so:

-You can freely choose which locations you want to use just by clicking their corresponding “tick” symbols.
-Apart from that, each location also has its own settings panel, where you can tune up all the fine characteristics.
+You can freely choose which locations you want to use just by clicking the corresponding ‘tick’ symbols.
+Apart from that, each location also has its own settings panel where you can tune up all the fine characteristics.

-Also, every location has a number of parameters that can be adjusted, and this goes both for the design/display and the behavior of the buttons.
+Also, every location has a number of parameters that can be adjusted, and this applies to the design/display and the behavior of the buttons.